sauce-archives/help/docs/tools/automation/appium.md

 2. For each test run your client-side code establishes a connection to our Appium server (https://app.testobject.com:443/api/appium/wd/hub)
 3. The client session is authenticated with your API key specified in the "testobject_api_key" capability
 4. TestObject identifies the testing device and the test report for this specific test run using the "testobject_report_id" capability
-5. The test is executed from your client machine through the API session, connecting to our Appium server using the standard Selenium WebDriver JSON Protocol.
+5. The test is executed from your client machine through the API session, connecting to our Appium server using the standard Selenium WebDriver JSON Wire Protocol.
 When the RemoteWebDriver/AppiumDriver is created we allocate the specified device for you.
 The allocation process waits for up to 15 minutes for a device to become available.
 6. With a final REST call the status (passed or failed) is set for the test run.
 You can now view the completed Test Report.